jacko0/Eric-Jacksons/README.md

 email <sales@ericjacksons.co.uk>

-Due to thw Corona Virus the shop is currently closed until further notice.
+Due to the Corona Virus the shop is closed until further notice.

 We are operating an emergency callout service.
 Please contact us for more information.